hkaimio/PoseEdit/impl_architecture.md

   This step-by-step approach ensures that each part of the feature is built on a tested and verified foundation, making the whole process more robust and manageable.

+Step 4: Complete the Core Logic (in person_facade.py) The RealPersonInstanceFacade is the brain of this operation.
+I will fully implement the methods we sketched out earlier.

+   * `get_active_track_index_at_frame(view_name, frame)`: This method will find the active_track_index F-curve on the person's data object for the specified view and evaluate its value at the given frame.
+This tells us which raw track is currently the source.
+  The PE_OT_AssignTrack operator will be the bridge between the UI and the core logic.

+   * I will replace the placeholder code in its execute method with the following logic:
+   * The get_available_tracks function in properties.py will be properly implemented to inspect the scene, find the raw tracks associated with the active camera view, and return them as a list for the dropdown menu.
+  By completing these three steps, the entire feature will be functional, from the user interface to the underlying data manipulation.

+  The actual data copying will happen in two main places, following the architectural layers we've established:

+   1. The Orchestration (The "How"): The logic for the copy operation will be orchestrated inside the `assign_source_track_for_segment` method of the `RealPersonInstanceFacade` class (in src/pose_editor/core/person_facade.py).
+This method will be responsible for:
+   2. The Execution (The "Do"): The low-level reading and writing of the animation data will be handled by functions in the Data Access Layer
+      (src/pose_editor/blender/dal.py).
+Specifically:
+  So, in short: the facade decides what to copy and where, and the DAL performs the actual, optimized copy operation within Blender's data.

 ## 7. Deployment
 This chapter outlines the strategy for packaging and distributing the add-on, including its dependencies.